doeunkwon/hae/README.md

-# 🌞 Hae: Chat-based personal CRM
+# 🌞 Hae: Your Chat-based Personal CRM.

-Welcome to Hae, the personal CRM app that makes managing your network as easy as chatting!
-Forget about spreadsheets and complex interfaces.
-With Hae, you simply chat with an AI assistant powered by Gemini 1.5 Flash to save and retrieve information about anyone in your network.
+Welcome to **Hae**, the personal CRM app that transforms managing your network into a simple chat experience.
+Gone are the days of boring spreadsheets and complex interfaces.
+With Hae, you just chat with an AI assistant powered by **Gemini 1.5 Flash** to save and retrieve information about anyone in your network. 🌟

-## Demo
+## 🎥 Demo

 https://github.com/user-attachments/assets/d6ebed48-2862-444c-8116-99fe02775b01

+## 🔍 RAG Technology with ChromaDB

+Hae leverages **Retrieval-Augmented Generation (RAG)** technology using **ChromaDB** to supercharge your network management.
+Here's how it works:

+- **✨ Vector Embeddings**: All your network content is transformed into vectors and stored in a vector store, ensuring lightning-fast and precise information retrieval.

+- **🧠 Semantic Search**: Ask anything!
+Hae uses semantic search to find the top 3 most relevant answers to your natural language queries, based on your saved network content.

+- **🔒 End-to-End Encryption**: Your privacy is our priority.
+Our database never stores your raw texts.
+All data is encrypted end-to-end, creating a fortress for your network information.

+This technology empowers Hae to deliver quick and relevant responses to your queries, making network management a breeze and ensuring your data is safe and sound. 🛡️

-## Tech Stack
+## 🛠️ Tech Stack

 - **Frontend**: React
 - **Backend**: Python, FastAPI